pelikhan/pxt-escape/README.md

 ## Device setup

 The room is composed of various micro:bit communicating.
+You will need to download the code in each micro:bit to get the room setup.

+It's recommend to use double-sided tape to secure the battery pack to the back of the micro:bit and use clear tap + sharpie to mark each micro:bit with their roles.

 ### Game Master

 The [game master](https://github.com/pelikhan/pxt-escape-game-master)
 controls the clock, reset the game and log all messages.

+* **Update the game master source code with your codes!**
+* Download the program
-Connect the micro:bit game master to the editor to see the messages in the console.
+* Connect the micro:bit game master to the editor to see the messages in the console.

 Pressing A removes a minute, B adds a minute, A+B resets the clock.

-If the detonator is disabed,the clock will show a WIN message.
+If the detonator is disabed,the clock will show a ``WIN`` message.
-If the time runs off, it will display a LOSE message.
+If the time runs off, it will display a ``LOSE`` message.

 ### Clock

 The [escape clock](https://github.com/pelikhan/pxt-escape-clock)
 displays the time.

+* Download the program
+* Check that the clock displays time

+Try pressing A/B on the game master and check that the clock is updating.

 ### Lock

 The [escape lock](https://github.com/pelikhan/pxt-escape-lock)
-is a gizmo that controls a combination for a lock.
+is a micro:bit that controls a combination for a lock.
 It requires all locks to be enabled for them to show their digits.

+* Change the digit for each micro:bit and download it.

 Each lock is waiting for a code to be sent via radio.